5 NFL Rookie Quarterbacks That Almost Won the Super Bowl

 The plan was for Roethlisberger to sit behind veteran Tommy Maddox.
 However, that all changed when Maddox suffered an elbow injury in Week 2.
 Roethlisberger came in relief, passing for 176 yards and two touchdowns in a loss to the Baltimore Ravens.

-He led multiple fourth-quarter comebacks, including the game-winning touchdown drive against the Dallas Cowboys.
-Roethlisberger moved the Steelers in position to take the lead with 34 seconds remaining.
+He led multiple fourth-quarter comebacks, including a game-winning touchdown drive against the Dallas Cowboys that saw Pittsburgh take the lead with 34 seconds remaining.

 He threw a late interception in the Divisional Round that should’ve ended the Steelers playoff run.
-Luckily, the New York Jets missed a game-winning 43-yard field goal.
-Pittsburgh went on to win the game in overtime.
+However, The Jets missed a game-winning 43-yard field goal and Pittsburgh went on to win the game in overtime.

 The AFC Championship pitted Roethlisberger against Tom Brady and the New England Patriots.
-Pittsburgh ended New England’s 21-game win streak earlier in the season.
-That win streak is one of the greatest in sports history.
+Pittsburgh had ended New England’s 21 game win streak earlier in the season; one of the best in sports history.

-In 2005, Roethlisberger led the Steelers to the Super Bowl.
-He became the youngest quarterback to win a Super Bowl.
+For what it’s worth, Roethlisberger led the Steelers to the big game the next year, becoming the youngest quarterback to win The Super Bowl.

 Joe Flacco – Baltimore Ravens (2008)

-Flacco started from the beginning, but it wasn’t smooth sailing.
-Baltimore began 2-3, with Flacco throwing one touchdown and seven interceptions.
-Their final loss in that stretch was an ugly 31-3 game against the Indianapolis Colts.
+Flacco was the starter from the beginning of the season, but it wasn’t smooth sailing.
+Baltimore began 2-3, with Flacco throwing only one touchdown and seven interceptions.
+Their final loss in that stretch was an ugly 31-3 defeat against the Indianapolis Colts.

-The Ravens stuck with the rookie, and they turned their season around.
+The Ravens stuck with the rookie though, and eventually turned their season around.

 Their passing offense wasn’t much to celebrate, as they ranked 28th in passing yards.
-Thankfully, Flacco cut down on the turnovers, which helped their run game and defense.
+But Flacco cutting down on turnovers helped their run game and defense enough to get them in the post season.

-Flacco sat back and watched Baltimore’s defense dominate the Miami Dolphins in the Wild Card Round.
-The 27-9 victory led to a road matchup with No. 1 Tennessee Titans.
+Baltimore’s defense dominated the Miami Dolphins to a 27-9 victory in the Wild Card Round, leading to a road matchup with No. 1 Tennessee Titans.

-Unfortunately, Baltimore couldn’t contend with the Pittsburgh Steelers.
-They lost the AFC Championship Game 23-14, with Flacco throwing three interceptions.
-The final interception was a pick-six to put the game out of reach.
+Baltimore couldn’t contend with the Pittsburgh Steelers, however.
+They lost the AFC Championship Game 23-14 to the Steelers, with Flacco throwing three interceptions.

 Mark Sanchez – New York Jets (2009)

-This might surprise some younger football fans, but Mark Sanchez nearly led the New York Jets to the Super Bowl.
+This might surprise some younger football fans, but Mark Sanchez nearly led the New York Jets to the Super Bowl (twice).

-Sanchez led the Jets to a 3-0 start, as he passed for four touchdowns and two interceptions.
-Unfortunately, the Jets season went downhill fast.
+He led the Jets to a 3-0 start, passing for four touchdowns and two interceptions.
+The Jets season went downhill fast after that, as they lost six of their next seven games.
+Sanchez’s numbers were a big reason for the downfall:

 • 48.7 completion percentage